MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/video-based-screen-sharing.md

 - If someone invokes Remote Screen Control during the session.
 - Meetings with more than 250 participants (where VbSS is not currently supported).

-Be aware that once the session transitions to RDP it will not transition back to VbSS.
+Once the session transitions to RDP it will not transition back to VbSS.
 Again, the transition from VbSS is meant to be seamless, and, with hope, will not be easy to detect in most situations.

 > [!NOTE]
 > It's not supported to block, or attempt to block, transition from VbSS to RDP in Skype for Business screen-sharing.

 ## Enabling, disabling, and configuring VbSS

 The great thing is, once you've installed the Skype for Business Server 2015 Cumulative Update 3 (CU3) or later, all your users will be enabled for 1-to-1 and multi-party VbSS by default.
 This may be problematic for you if you have a reason to not have this functionality enabled for all your users.
-In that case, you're able to use these steps to disable users (the enable users steps will follow):
+In that case, you're able to use these steps to disable users (the enable users steps follow):

 ### How to disable users from using VbSS